 Grace earned a Ph.D. in the neurochemical and neurofunctional effects of cannabinoids following completion of a Masters in Neuroscience at King’s College London.

 As a research associate, she has continued to research in the field of cannabinoids and mental health, particularly using neuroimaging techniques.
-Grace has a keen research interest in psychotropic drug research and how these may be used therapeutically, as well as the mechanisms and risk factors behind the development of psychological disorders.
+Grace has a keen research interest in plant medicine research and how these may be used therapeutically, as well as the mechanisms and risk factors behind the development of psychological disorders.
 She is currently serving as a member of the reserve armed forces.